 Here’s Exactly How To Stay Focused

 Most people get the whole focus improvement idea wrong.
-They think focus is a matter of motivation – and they keep digging into their ‘whys’, reading inspirational quotes and hiring accountability coaches.
+They continue to think that focus is a matter of motivation – and they keep digging into their ‘whys’, reading inspirational quotes and hiring accountability coaches.

-These efforts all have their time and place.
-But they all take time, effort and cost money.
+These efforts all have their time and place, especially reading.
+But all of these activities take time, effort and most cost money.
 Worse, they only work until the next motivational low crashes down on your head.

 And then …